 4. Erase Unwanted Elements

-You can also add the effect of the filter to other parts of the image the same way by following the same steps, but instead of “Erase”, click on “A” or “B”.
+You can also add the effect of the filter to other parts of the image the same way by following the same steps, but instead of “Erase,” click on “A” or “B.”

-5. Add Colour Effects
+5. Add Color Effects

 6. Add a Blur Effect

-If you move the sharpness slider to the left, it will begin to blur the active filter.
+If you move the Sharpness slider to the left, it will begin to blur the active filter.
 Move it around until you get the right amount of blur.

 7. Duplicate Your Filter

-The graduated filter in Lightroom is an incredibly powerful tool that can allow you to make many creative edits to your photos.
+You’ll be surprised by the variety of ways you can use Lightroom filters to make your photos shine.
+The graduated filter in Lightroom is an incredibly powerful tool.
+It allows you to make many creative edits to your photos.
 I encourage you to dig a little deeper and have some fun experimenting with it.